-Shopping is an important part of many travellers visits to the US.
+Shopping is an important part of many traveler visits to the US.
 Variety, late-closing hours, competitive prices and an abundance of retail goods typify US shopping.
-Many small stores, speciality food shops and hypermarkets are open 24 hours a day in larger towns and cities.
+Many small stores, specialty food shops, and hypermarkets are open 24 hours a day in larger towns and cities.

-Clothes and electronic goods can often be bought direct from factory outlet stores.
+Clothes and electronic goods can often be bought directly from factory outlet stores.
 Retail outlets range from flea markets and bargain stores to large chain department stores.
-Malls are a popular way of shopping in the USA and consist of a cluster of different shops in one building, often multi level,
+Malls are a popular way of shopping in the USA and consist of a cluster of different shops in one building, often multi-level,

 connected by indoor plazas and eateries.